Methodician/vibe-antsim/Projects/Simulation 2.0/phase-1.md

 - Energy states should meaningfully affect ant behavior
 - Return-to-nest behavior should be effective but not perfect
 - Energy restoration from food should be balanced with consumption rates

+## Performance Considerations

+- Energy calculations should be optimized to minimize impact on frame rate
+- Visual indicators should have toggleable detail levels for performance scaling
+- Statistics calculations should use sampling techniques for large ant populations
+- Consider using Web Workers for energy calculations if they become performance-intensive

 ## Next Steps After Completion